HOUSES · ADDITIONS · BARNS · SUGARHOUSES · PORCHES · CABINS · PAVILIONS

-and all other manner of shelter fit for man, beast, and crop
+& all other manner of shelter fit for man, beast, & crop

-The Sweetgrass Joinery Company was established in 2001 on our family farm in Geauga County, Ohio.
-Founded as an intentionally small & innately personal timber-framing company, it remains so to this day.
-Fifteen years and counting, I’m still quietly designing and crafting traditional “bench made” timber frames one at a time in my little shop at the corner of a hay field, near the edge of the farm woods.
+The Sweetgrass Joinery Company Ltd. sprouted in the mid-spring of 2001.
+What began as a cottage industry on a family farm in Geauga County, Ohio, remains intentionally so to this day.
+Twenty-two years and counting, I still design and craft traditional “bench made” timber frames one at a time in my small shop at the corner of a rather weedy hay field, near the edge of a mostly sugar-maple woods.

-I firmly believe that historically-based heavy timber carpentry is truly a handicraft, deeply rooted in the past, yet remains relevant and uniquely adaptable to modern architecture.
-This simple premise guides my hands and heart through each project, be it large or small, fancy or plain.
+Traditioned-based heavy timber carpentry is truly a handicraft, deeply rooted in the past, yet remains relevant and uniquely adaptable to a modern functionalism and aesthetic.
+It is timeless.
+This simple premise, amongst others, guides my hands and heart through each project, be it large or small, fancy or plain.

-My patterns of design, methods of work, and choice of materials arise from the wood cultures of both Early America and Northern Europe.
-I prefer and encourage the use of locally grown and harvested sources of wood and often integrate trees harvested from the building site.
+My patterns of design, methods of work, and choice of materials arise from and are heavily influenced by the forest cultures of Western & Northern Europe.
+I prefer and often recommend the use of locally grown and harvested sources of wood and often integrate trees harvested from the building site.

-My timber-work is fully structural and differs little from the vernacular timber carpentry of 200 years ago.
-I use traditional mortise & tenon joinery secured with riven wooden pegs and wedges.
-Sometimes, the old ways simply remain the best ways.
+My timberwork is fully structural and differs little from the vernacular timber carpentry of 200+ years ago.
+I use mortise & tenon and lapped joinery secured with riven wooden pegs and wedges.
+The traditioned ways quite often remain the best ways.

-Please look over this sampling of my labor and don’t hesitate to write or call with your questions.
-I have been so fortunate to have had the opportunity to design and craft such an array of timber-frames for so many wonderful friends over the past years.
+Please look over this sampling of some 22 years of labor – the work of my hands and my heart.
+I have been truly fortunate to have had the opportunity to design and craft such a wide array of timber-frames over the past years.
 Perhaps you will consider me when the time comes.
 I look forward to meeting you and working with you.

 “…aspire to lead a quiet life, to mind your own business, and to work with your own hands…”

 C U R R E N T P R O J E C T